ibm-cloud-docs/log-analysis/ha-dr.md

 ## Availability of a logging instance
 {: #ha-dr-region}

-When you provision a logging instance, you select the MZR (location) where the instance is created.
+When you provision a logging instance, you select the location where the instance is created.
 The region determines where the logging data is processed and the data is hosted.

 A multizone region (MZR) consist of 3 or more availability zones that are independent from each other to ensure that single failure events affect only a single zone.